Aramaic: Post-Achaemenid Aramaic

+Other regional dialects continued to exist alongside these, often as simple, spoken variants of Aramaic.
+Early evidence for these vernacular dialects is known only through their influence on words and names in a more standard dialect.
+However, some of those regional dialects became written languages by the 2nd century BC.
+These dialects reflect a stream of Aramaic that is not directly dependent on Achaemenid Aramaic, and they also show a clear linguistic diversity between eastern and western regions.

+Targumic

 Babylonian Targumic is the later post-Achaemenid dialect found in the Targum Onqelos and Targum Jonathan, the "official" targums.
 The original, Hasmonaean targums had reached Babylon sometime in the 2nd or 3rd century AD.
 They were then reworked according to the contemporary dialect of Babylon to create the language of the standard targums.
 This combination formed the basis of Babylonian Jewish literature for centuries to follow.

 Galilean Targumic is similar to Babylonian Targumic.
 It is the mixing of literary Hasmonaean with the dialect of Galilee.
 The Hasmonaean targums reached Galilee in the 2nd century AD, and were reworked into this Galilean dialect for local use.
 The Galilean Targum was not considered an authoritative work by other communities, and documentary evidence shows that its text was amended.
 From the 11th century AD onwards, once the Babylonian Targum had become normative, the Galilean version became heavily influenced by it.

+Babylonian Documentary Aramaic

-Babylonian Documentary Aramaic is a dialect in use from the 3rd century AD onwards.
+Babylonian Documentary Aramaic (BDA) is a dialect in use from the 3rd century AD onwards.
 It is the dialect of Babylonian private documents, and, from the 12th century, all Jewish private documents are in Aramaic.
 It is based on Hasmonaean with very few changes.
 This was perhaps because many of the documents in BDA are legal documents, the language in them had to be sensible throughout the Jewish community from the start, and Hasmonaean was the old standard.

+Nabataean

 Nabataean Aramaic was the written language of the Arab kingdom of Nabataea, whose capital was Petra.
 The kingdom (c.
-200 BC – 106 AD) controlled the region to the east of the Jordan River, the Negev, the Sinai Peninsula and the northern Hijaz, and supported a wide-ranging trade network.
+200 BC – 106 AD) controlled the region to the east of the Jordan River, the Negev, the Sinai Peninsula, and the northern Hijaz, and supported a wide-ranging trade network.
 The Nabataeans used imperial Aramaic for written communications, rather than their native Arabic.
 Nabataean Aramaic developed from Imperial Aramaic, with some influence from Arabic: "l" is often turned into "n", and there are some Arabic loanwords.
 Arabic influence on Nabataean Aramaic increased over time.
 Some Nabataean Aramaic inscriptions date from the early days of the kingdom, but most datable inscriptions are from the first four centuries AD.
-The language is written in a cursive script which was the precursor to the Arabic alphabet.
+The language is written in a cursive script that was the precursor to the Arabic alphabet.
 After annexation by the Romans in 106 AD, most of Nabataea was subsumed into the province of Arabia Petraea, the Nabataeans turned to Greek for written communications, and the use of Aramaic declined.